AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 The following is my interpretation of the (many) ambiguities in the legislation, and my opinions.
 I am not a lawyer.
 I am merely an expert in implementation of Australian STV algorithms.
 I do wish the people who drafted the legislation spoke to someone who had experience in implementing such algorithms when writing it.

-This is done prior to seeing how the NSW electoral commission has interpreted this legislation.
+This was done prior to seeing how the NSW electoral commission has interpreted this legislation.
 The legislation is very ambiguous in many places, meaning in many cases I have made a fairly arbitrary choice between two comparably plausible interpretations.
 It is very likely that the NSWEC has made a different set of choices.
 If their interpretation results in different candidates being elected to my interpretation,